 Although it won't look much like the finished product, we recommend that customers print out their design at home to save time and money while getting their final product print-ready.
 Simply print the design using your home or office printer.
 You can use a pair of scissors to cut along the dieline and then fold the elements so that your sample takes on the shape of the folder.

 Keep in mind that a proof may not always be necessary.
 If you are confident with your final design or if you're simply re-ordering the same design with no additional changes, you may not need to see a proof.
-For more information on proofs or to order a proof for your design, please contact our customer service team.
+For more information on proofs or to order a proof for your design, please contact our Print Project Team team.